Professor Claudia C. Johnson

 - Wait for the all clear before leaving your safe space

-FOR THIS CLASS, the closest shelter location is: GY 126 (lecture room) or GY 447 (on the floor below the lab room)
+FOR THIS CLASS, the closest shelter location is: the first floor west stairwell.

 There may be situations where it is imperative that you seek shelter and not leave the building.